 8. Provide Your Kids With Alternate Options

 The art of getting someone to cooperate with you is by making them realize why they need to do so and how it is beneficial for them.
 In the case of children, however, it may be easier said than done.
 Nonetheless, there are ways to get your little ones to cooperate with you, provided you can make them understand why they need to do it.
 This will help them realize the importance of following your instructions.

 For instance, if you want your child to finish his homework, you may say, “When you finish your homework, we will go for ice cream.”
 Similarly, if you want to read a book with your daughter, ask her which book she wants to read, instead of asking if she wants to read.
 See the difference?

 In addition to this, alternatives can also help you avoid answering a question with a blunt ‘no.’ For example, if little Debbie wants to go out and play in the scorching sun, then you can only suggest an alternative – coloring, reading, or playing a board game, instead of flatly refusing.

 9. Ask Questions That Compel Your Kids To Think

 Instead of asking questions which can be answered with a simple ‘yes’ or ‘no,’ you should aim to ask more open-ended questions to your kids.
 These kinds of questions should make your kids think and open their minds.
 These questions should be inviting enough for the kids to discuss and share their opinions.

-Some questions can be about the best part of their day, what they did in the playground or even something like which cartoon character they like the most!
-As and when they share their ideas, be sure to respond to them to let me them know that you are interested in hearing what they have to say.
+Some questions can be about the best part of their day, what they did in the playground, or even which cartoon character they like the most!
+As and when they share their ideas, be sure to respond to them to let them know that you are interested in hearing what they have to say.

 It is an excellent practice to talk about all kinds of feelings to your children.
 This helps them develop their understanding of human emotions and, in turn, sets the foundation for the life that they are yet to experience.